Trong-Tra/CryptoFunding-frontend/README.md

 2. Install node (using along with yarn if it comfortable with you)

-3. Deploy network for the contract in the backend
+3. Deploy network for the contract in the backend and change it with the current "contractAddress" in constant.js

 4. Import one of the decoy account into your metamask (recommend using a metamask without any actual currency)

-5. Either clone this repo and run it yourself or click this:
+5. Either clone this repo and run it yourself or click this: https://agonythorn.github.io/CryptoFunding-frontend/

 ## Security Considerations